yur25/Winter-2025-Exams/README.md

 ## Prerequisites

-- You need github and gmail accounts, node.js and text editor or any IDE installed
+- You need github and gmail accounts, node.js, and a text editor or any IDE installed
 - You can use any online materials, docs, FAQs, AI tools, Videos, etc. it is not important how can you get understanding of tasks and solutions, but we need understanding, not just solutions done
-- Here is additional materials you may refer:
+- Here are additional materials you may refer to:
   - [JavaScript Guide - English version on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide)
   - [JavaScript for beginners - Ukrainian version](https://youtu.be/FlXsGI7rzWE)
   - [JavaScript for beginners - Russian version](https://youtu.be/HetL0ETbN6Y)